giorgiopicanco/OASIS/README.md

   <img src="img/levelling_example.png" alt="Levelled GF Example" width="700"/>
 </p>

-*Example of arc-wise geometry-free leveling for GNSS signals (L1-L2 and L1-L5 for GPS, L1-L2 and L2-L3 for GLONASS) at station BOAV, year 2023, day 049.*
+*Example of arc-wise geometry-free leveling for GNSS signals at station BOAV (year 2023, day 049), using L1–L2 and L1–L5 combinations for GPS, and L1–L2 and L2–L3 for GLONASS.
+Each curve represents a leveled geometry-free combination over a continuous observation arc.*

 ---